Accommodations Tax Advisory Committee

 The baseball tournament’s objective is to bring the very best high school teams from the northeast, mid-Atlantic and southern states to Myrtle Beach for the purpose of promoting and advertising the Grand Strand.

-The objective is to become one of the larger film festivals in the United States, to include industry networking, a film market, forums, screenings, social venues (brings press exposure).
+The objective is to become one of the larger film festivals in the United States, to include industry networking opportunities, a film market, forums, screenings and social venues (brings press exposure).

 Myrtle Beach Jeep Jam – $30,000

 Promote the Myrtle Beach Jeep Jam weekend festival via television, radio, print and billboard advertising, celebrating Jeep culture and the Grand Strand lifestyle, drawing thousands of Jeep enthusiasts at the former Myrtle Square Mall site in April.